 Something sparkly to end on!
 This is a super sexy navette-shaped diamond ring from Rahaminov Diamonds.
 (See a video here.)

 I think that’s enough Vegas jewelry week excitement for one day!
-I have more to share but I don’t want to overwhelm you….so stand by for PART 2, coming soon!
+I have more to share but I don’t want to overwhelm you….so please click here for PART 2!

 Pssst….have you entered my GiGi Ferranti giveaway yet??
 You could win free jewelry!